Production Checklist

 - Load the generated CSV file created from the previous step to see the list of shots, their shooting days and takes, and their USDZ files used.

 - Select the shooting day and take of one of the shots.
-Configure the Run Values to link the blend file if used.

 - Select Shots->Quick Render to render the single shot.
 Open up the transcode file.